marcpybus/var-node/README.md

 ```console
 curl http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr10.phase3_shapeit2_mvncall_integrated_v5b.20130502.genotypes.vcf.gz | docker compose run --rm -T data-manager vcf-ingestion grch37
 ```
-\* please be aware that this upload process may take several hours.
+\* please be aware that this upload process may take many hours.

 ### Loading sample metadata into the database
 Metadata from a TSV files can be loaded into the database using the **data-manager** container: